 Lee’s Favorite Running Gear

 I’m not a flashy person.
 I like to look and feel good, but I want things to be functional.
-The up side is that none of the things I’ve wanted or needed have broken the bank.
-If you’re interested, here’s a list of my favorite running related items.
+The upside is that none of the things I’ve wanted or needed have broken the bank.
+If interested, here’s a list of my favorite running-related items.

-Second, it is great that this is an affordable brand and I believe I have a good quality product that suits my needs.
+Second, it is an affordable brand and I believe I have a good quality product that suits my needs.
 I got over 700 miles out of my first pair before they started showing slight signs of wear on the outer edges of the soles and replaced them with an identical pair in a different color.

-They offer good support for my feet and the cushioning inside does really well at absorbing the shock of pounding the asphalt without hurting my feet.
-It's also the first time I've been able to wear a new pair of shoes out, put them through their paces and not have any chafing or discomfort at all.
-I found my perfect shoes and twice in a row, I've had no need to break them in first.
+They offer good support for my feet, and the cushioning inside does well at absorbing the shock of pounding the asphalt without hurting my feet.
+It’s also the first time I’ve been able to wear a new pair of shoes out, put them through their paces and not have any chafing or discomfort at all.
+I found my perfect shoes, and twice in a row, I’ve had no need to break them in first.

 These are my winners.

-These are the same type of shorts I got from Target and for a similar price.
-They are comfortable and although I always swore I'd never run outside in body-hugging shorts, I actually prefer this style because they don't flap against my legs or ride up while I'm running.
+These are the same type of shorts I got from Target for a similar price.
+They are comfortable, and although I always swore I'd never run outside in body-hugging shorts, I prefer this style because they don't flap against my legs or ride up while I'm running.

-I prefer too wear a longer tank top with them though, which is why I love using my husband's larger ones, but that is a personal preference.
-I like the fact that the fabric breathes and they don't feel heavy, even when it's really hot outside and I've been sweating profusely.
-Another up side is that they dry quickly once washed.
+I prefer to wear a longer tank top with them, though, which is why I love using my husband's larger ones, but that is a personal preference.
+I like that the fabric breathes, and they don't feel heavy, even when it's sweltering outside and I've been sweating profusely.
+Another upside is that they dry quickly once washed.

 I wear Crop Tops from Target under the Under Armour tank tops.

-Running Belt: I don’t like things on my arm when I’m running.
+I don’t like things on my arm when I’m running.
 It also makes weird tan lines in the Florida sun.
 This is the one I’m using.
-They have larger ones if you have one of the newer big phones, but this fits my iPhone 5S, a bunch of keys, spare earbuds and has space for some other small items.
+They have larger ones if you have one of the newer big phones, but this fits my iPhone, a bunch of keys, spare earbuds, and has space for some other small items.

-Sun Screen Lotion: Running outdoors in Florida makes sunscreen a must.
+Running outdoors in Florida makes sunscreen a must.
 This has been my favorite brand for years.
-I've never been sunburned while using it.
+I’ve never been sunburned while using it.
 I love the way it soaks in and is absorbed really quickly and it smells amazing!
-It doesn't have that coconut scent that is commonly associated with sun protection.
+It doesn’t have that coconut scent commonly associated with sun protection.

-Favorite running app: Runkeeper.
-I’m using the free version as it’s sufficient for my needs right now, but I did redeem some points from a Runkeeper challenge I completed last year and was able to enjoy the Runkeeper Go (paid version) for three months.
+I’m using the free version of RunKeeper as it’s sufficient for my needs right now, but I did redeem some points from a Runkeeper challenge I completed last year and was able to enjoy the Runkeeper Go (paid version) for three months.